otrv4/otrv4/otrv4.md

   private key is required since it is used to authenticate the key exchange, but the resulting transcript is created in such a way that a cryptographic expert cannot identify which profile owner authenticated the conversation.

-  This forging utility reuses the spec functions:

-    1. Create an Identity message
-    2. Create a DRE-Auth message
-    3. Create an encrypted data message
-    4. The protocol state machine
 ```

 ## Appendices